fjovine/Covid19/readme.md

 2. Make the script executable with the command chmod 0777 get.sh

-3. Run the script with `./get.sh <country>.`
+3. Run the script with `./get.sh <country>`

-For Italy open a command window and type `./get.sh Italy`.
+For Italy open a command window and type `./get.sh Italy`

 After a while during which you will see the dates being downloaded and filtered, **libreoffice** is launched and the generated data will be processed.